CoLRev-Environment/colrev/docs/source/manual/metadata_retrieval/search.rst

 .. code-block:: bash

-    # Add a new SearchSource, such as Scopus
+    # Add a new SearchSource interactively
-    colrev search --add colrev.scopus
+    colrev search --add

     # Run search for all SearchSources in the settings
     colrev search